NavarroMauro/noctilucadev/README.md

 ### Hi, you curious guy 👋

-#### I'm a rare hybrid between a marine biologist 🐬 and a programmer 💻 working from Hamburg 🍔... nope, that is a Hamburger, I mean Hamburg in Germany 🇩🇪 .
+#### I'm a rare hybrid between a marine biologist 🐬 and programmer 💻 working from Hamburg 🍔...
+Nope, that's a hamburger, I mean Hamburg in Germany. 🇩🇪 .

 #### What I am doing?

-- 👶 Currently making a new personal project! (soon it will be here!);
+- 👶 Meanwhile I'm making a new personal project! (soon it will be here!);
 - 🇨🇱 Developing some projects;
 - 🌊 and always looking for time to go to the ocean!